New To Penny Stocks? Your Questions, Answered

 Are Penny Stocks a Good Investment?

-If a stock is valued at $1, a move of $0.05 equates to 5%.
+If a stock is trading at $1, a move of $0.05 equates to 5%.
 If a stock is valued at $0.10, a move of $0.05 equates to 50%.
 You be the judge.
 Warren Buffett’s strategy is to invest in companies that have an opportunity for growth and show firm value prospects.
 Most penny stocks are start-up companies with minimal (if any) revenue and speculative business models.

 Can You Make Money With Penny Stocks?

-Are All Penny Stocks Risky?
+Are Penny Stocks Risky?

 However, when it comes to the “long-shot” play, penny stocks are like Rocky Balboa against Ivan Drago when they hit it big.
 Though some penny stocks like FNMA and FMCC are government-backed, it doesn’t mean they are any less-risky than other penny stocks.
 Keep this in mind.